olevegard/FactoriGo/README.md

 ## Investage ideas
 - Making an "advanced mode" where buildings need to be conenected ie. iron miners need to be connected to smelters.
-- /\ connections should be possbile to upgrade
+- - connections should be possbile to upgrade
+- - Find a way to split this up.
+Maybe a button to display a group of production units and the connections between them.
 - End game idea : colonize a new planet with more materials but also more powerful enemies.
 Player keep inventory / buildings?

 ## Other :